• Skip to primary navigation

 I love Everything Bagels, and I wanted to somehow work them into a sweet cookie -- to enjoy this delicious seasoning blend in a different, but equally tasty way.

-Think Everything Bagel without the garlic and onion meets a chocolate chip cookie.
+Instead, think the Everything Bagel in the form of a cookie, without the garlic and onion, meets a chocolate chip cookie.

-My Everything Bagel Cookie Mix includes:
+My Everything Cookie Mix includes:

 • poppy seeds